9DSG9/MKDocs/docs/raspberry_pi_setup.md

    ```
    sudo nano /boot/config.txt
    ```

+    !!! note "Pi5 command"
+         You may need to use /boot/firmware/config.txt as the path if using a Raspberry Pi 5.

 3. **Add** the following lines at the end of the file to allocate more memory to the GPU for better display performance:
    ```